julienpontabry/fstg_toolkit/README.md

 python -m fstg_toolkit show my_graphs.zip
 ```

-It will start a local server and open a web browser containing the dashboard, that includes the content of the dataset, the raw matrices, a visualization of the spatio-temporal graphs, etc.
-An illustration of the dashboard is shown below.
+It will start a local server and open a web browser containing the dashboard, that includes the content of the dataset, the raw matrices, a visualization of the spatio-temporal graphs, etc. An illustration of the dashboard is shown below.

 ![Illustration of the dashboard.](doc/images/illustration_web-viewer.png)

+#### Factors and Subjects Detection

+If the names of the matrices are formatted, factors and subjects will be automatically detected and can be used to filter the data and choose the display of the plots.
+The parts of the names must be separated either by underscores (`_`) or by slashes (`/`) or a combination of both.
+For instance, the following names will be correctly parsed:
+- `control_time1_T21`;
+- `control/time2_T22`;
+- `group1_time2/T31`;
+- `group1_time1_T11`.

+The subjects will be matched to the part that has different values between the names, and the factors will be the parts that are common to multiple names.
+If a part is similar in all names, it will not be considered.
+In this case, the subjects are `T21`, `T22`, `T31`, and `T11`, and the factors are `control` and `group1` for first factor, `time1` and `time2` for the second factor.

 [//]: # (### Plot a Graph)